 You can enjoy a visit to the Summer Palace any time of year, but my favorite time is fall when the leaves are all changing colors.
 Be sure to dedicate at least half a day to fully explore the beautiful grounds.
 You’ll quickly see why it received UNESCO status for being “a masterpiece of Chinese landscape garden design.”

 The Summer Palace is located at 19 Xinjiangongmen Rd, Haidian District.
 It’s open from 6:30 AM to 6 PM between April and October and 7AM-5PM the rest of the year.
-A ticket is 20 RMB ($3) in the fall/winter months and 30 ($4.45) in the spring/summer.
+Click here for details on small group tours of the palace.

 13. Take a Craft Brewery Tour